mypreview/GEO-Top-Bar/docs/how-to-change-bar-content-alignment.md

 The message alignment property in layout section is used for aligning the inner content of a bar element.

+Via the Customizer you can quickly and easily change or add any background image you wish in a second!
+Simply navigate to **Appearance > Customize > GEO Top Bar > Layout** and here you will be able to locate the **"Message Alignment"** option.

 ### Property Values

 * ```Left```:  Content aligns along the left side.